mathbioleiden/Tissue-Simulation-Toolkit/README.md

 TST 2.0 provides many recent extensions to the CPM, including
 * Efficient edgelist algorithm
 * Infinite number of PDE layers (forward Euler)
+* A reacion diffusion solver on the CPU and on CUDA
 * Interaction of CPM cells and PDE (secretion, absorption)
 * Chemotaxis
 * Length and connectivity constraints